norishigefukushima/jpegio/jpegio/jpegturbo1.3/include/readme.txt

-JPEG TURBO 2.0 headers
-very old version.
+This directry includes JPEG TURBO 1.3 headers, which is very old version.
 If your CPU does not support AVX/AVX2, please use these header and library